 Learn what you and your family should do if a fire starts in your home.
 Visit the American Red Cross information page here.

-Learn how to begin cleaning up and recovering after a home fire.
+Learn how to begin cleaning up and recovering from a home fire.
 The American Red Cross has 4 steps to take immediately after a home fire and more information available on their website.

 The American Red Cross also has information on taking the appropriate steps to stay safe in their Checking Your Home after a Fire guide.
 You can also find out tips and information on cleaning up after a fire.